Everybody bottles up their emotions at some point, and I'm no exception. Here are some techniques I've used to release those emotions.

 Write.
-Putting your feelings down on paper not only enables you to begin unloading your emotional baggage, it also allows you to process the situation so that perhaps you may a) gain objectivity, b) understand the other person's point of view, and more importantly c) be free to move on with the more important and pleasant things in life.
-Plus, if you do this regularly in the form of a journal or diary it makes a fascinating read many years later.
+Putting your feelings down on paper not only enables you to begin unloading your emotional baggage but also allows you to process the situation so that perhaps you may a) gain objectivity, b) understand the other person's point of view, and, more importantly, c) be free to move on with the more important and pleasant things in life.
+Plus, if you do this regularly in the form of a journal or diary, it makes a fascinating read many years later.

 Music.
 If you play an instrument, write a song about what is bothering you.
-Not only is it a release, it is a way to take that negative energy and be creative with it positively.
-The song may be dark in subject or it may have some explicit lyrics but you will have fun putting it together and feel empowered every time you perform it or listen to the recording.
+Not only is it a release, but it is also a way to positively take that negative energy and be creative with it.
+The song may be dark in subject or have some explicit lyrics, but you will have fun putting it together and feel empowered every time you perform it or listen to the recording.
 Sometimes it may be a song that no one else will hear, but that's fine.
 It would have served its purpose.
 If you're not musically inclined, listen to someone else's song about a similar subject.
-Music has the power to move you deeply and by the same token has the power to heal.
+Music has the power to move you deeply and, by the same token, has the power to heal.

 Confide in someone.
 If you feel you can't talk to the people in your immediate circle, look outside it.
 If you know someone you haven't been in touch with for years, give them a call and see if you can catch up.
-They do not know the details of your life as they have been out of contact so may be able to provide an objective point of view or "outside advice".
+They do not know the details of your life as they have been out of contact, so they may be able to provide an objective point of view or "outside advice."
 Similarly, you can go to the park and find a stranger to talk to.
 You never know.
 I realize some people do not like the idea of going to see a psychologist.
-It scares them and it also costs money, but I've always been impressed with the kindness of strangers.
-Bear in mind, if the advice given is not what you wanted to hear, do not be angry and defensive toward someone who is trying to help.
+It scares them, and it also costs money, but I've always been impressed with the kindness of strangers.
+Bear in mind that if the advice given is not what you wanted to hear, do not be angry and defensive toward someone who is trying to help.
 Be honest with yourself.